sheltermanager/asm3/doc/manual/animals.rst

 long as you use the Adopt an animal process, ASM will set this for you.

-If you do not want to use retailer functionality, you can turn off the retailer feature under the :menuselection:`Settings->Options` screen.
+If you do not want to use retailer functionality, you can turn off the retailer feature under the :menuselection:`Settings --> Options` screen.

 Trial Adoptions
 ^^^^^^^^^^^^^^^

-If you have enabled the option under *Settings->Options->Movement* for “Our shelter does trial adoptions”, then when you adopt an animal, either from the movement screens or *Move->Out->Adopt an animal* then a checkbox will appear allowing you to flag that the adoption is a trial and when the trial ends.
+If you have enabled the option under :menuselection:`Settings --> Options --> Movement` for “Our shelter does trial adoptions”, then when you adopt an animal, either from the movement screens or :menuselection:`Move --> Out --> Adopt an animal` then a checkbox will appear allowing you to flag that the adoption is a trial and when the trial ends.

 .. image:: images/move_trial.png